Course Design Institute

 Adriana Streifer

-Associate Professor, General Faculty (English) & Associate Director, Center for Teaching Excellence – University of Virginia
+Associate Professor & Associate Director, Center for Teaching Excellence – University of Virginia

-Adriana is intersted in course design practices; alternative grading schemes as equitable practice; student perceptions of instructors’ pedagogical improvement efforts; and the implications of student perceptions of instructor race and gender for educational development programming.
-As a co-author of the CTE’s syllabus rubric, Adriana specializes in helping instructors develop learner-centered teaching goals and design assignments in alignment with those goals.
-She teaches intensive writing courses, seminars on early modern English drama and women in drama, and a graduate course on philosophies of education.
+Adriana pedagogical interests include teaching in the humanities, writing pedagogy across disciplines, seminar and discussion-based teaching, and inclusive teaching, with a particular emphasis on alternative grading schemes as inclusive practice.
+As a co-author of the CTE’s syllabus rubric, Adriana specializes in helping instructors develop learner-centered teaching goals and design courses in alignment with those goals.
+She teaches intensive writing courses, undergraduate literature seminars on Shakespeare and Renaissance drama, and a graduate pedagogy course that combines philosophy and practice.

 Lindsay Wheeler

-Lindsay's pedagogical interests include implementing inclusive and reflective teaching practices, developing and utilizing inquiry-based curricula, supporting TAs in instruction, and implementing active learning strategies in large-enrollment courses.
-She has taught large introductory chemistry laboratory courses, small foundational chemistry courses, and seminar courses to graduate and undergraduate students in the sciences.
+Lindsay's pedagogical interests include scaffolding collaborative learning experiences, implementing inclusive and reflective teaching practices, developing and utilizing inquiry-based curricula, supporting TAs in instruction, and implementing active learning strategies in large-enrollment courses.
+She has taught introductory chemistry courses - both large (1,400+ students) and small (<20 students) - undergraduate and graduate seminar courses on higher education teaching and learning, and interdisciplinary elective courses fulfilling a second writing requirement.